AlexSafatli/AlexSafatli.github.io/projects.md

-My employment at [watzan, LLC](http://watzan.com) and [Amazon](http://amazon.com) had provided me the opportunity to work on relatively high-demand web applications in areas of e-commerce, retail, [health](http://health.watzan.com) (conferences), and media entertainment.
+My employment at [watzan, LLC](http://watzan.com) and [Amazon](http://amazon.com) had provided me the opportunity to work on relatively high-demand web applications in areas of e-commerce, retail, health, and media entertainment.

 ## Hobby Projects

 In my free time, I work on some other things.
-The projects that have seen the *most* progress are indicated below.
+The projects that have seen the *most* recent progress are indicated below.
 [Other projects](http://github.com/AlexSafatli/) are not nearly as fortunate but will very likely be revisited in the future.